DOWNLOAD BROCHURE & MAP

 Thanks to a generous supporter, donations for this project will be matched dollar-for-dollar up to $20,000.

-the Mnaadendan Shkaakimiikwe Nature Sanctuary and near the Holiday Woodlands Natural Area, Mitchell Creek Meadows: The Don and Jerry Oleson Nature Preserve and the George and Ada Reffitt Nature Preserve.
+Early ecological assessments confirm the property’s diverse wildlife, including species of special concern such as the Wood Thrush and Red-headed Woodpecker, along with an active Bald Eagle nest.
+The proposed preserve also serves as a key link in a growing network of protected lands, adjoining the Mnaadendan Shkaakimiikwe Nature Sanctuary and located near the Holiday Woodlands Natural Area, Mitchell Creek Meadows: The Don and Jerry Oleson Nature Preserve and the George and Ada Reffitt Nature Preserve.

-Beyond its ecological significance, The Ridge offers breathtaking views of the surrounding region.
-From its peak, the property overlooks Old Mission Peninsula across Grand Traverse Bay as well as downtown Traverse City.
-On a clear day, it is possible to see as far as Charlevoix to the north and Sugarloaf Mountain in Leelanau County.
-Its varied terrain and proximity to the popular TART trail open the potential for an impressive trail system, creating a significant recreational trail corridor from Traverse City to the Vasa Trail.
+Beyond its ecological significance, The Ridge offers breathtaking views of Grand Traverse Bay and the surrounding area.
+From its peak, the property overlooks Old Mission Peninsula and downtown Traverse City, with views stretching as far as Charlevoix and Sugarloaf Mountain in Leelanau County on a clear day.
+Its varied terrain and proximity to the popular TART trail create exciting potential for an impressive trail system, establishing a significant recreational corridor from Traverse City.

 Still Needed